bojanpopic/developer.joomlatools.com/framework/template-system.md

 ##Helpers

 Template Helpers are an incredibly useful tool for creating reusable template code.
-Helpers can be used for all sorts of things, from rendering form controls, to pagination, to tabs.
+They can be used for all sorts of things, from rendering form controls, to pagination, to tabs.
 The Framework comes packaged with several helpers, including but not limited to:

 * Accordion: methods to create an accordion menu